the-technat/technat.dev/README.md

 Some topics need further discussion.

+### Architecture

+We use `amd64` and `arm64` nodes mixed.
+If something doesn't run on `arm64` due to whatever reason, it should use [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) to control it's placement.

 ### Naming

 A word about naming: naming is hard and complex, therefore we have stupid names.